PM Kusum Yogna subsidy in india

 About Ornate Solar

 Ornate Solar is one of the leading solar companies in India with over 10 years of experience in the industry.
 We are the official partner of Hopewind in India.
-You can connect with us to get the best prices on Hopewind string inverter.
+You can connect with us to get the best prices on the Hopewind inverter.
+We are also a trusted supplier of First Solar panels in India, which are the frameless solar panels offering high efficiency, an industry-leading 0.3% annual degradation rate, and available at best prices.

-Ornate Solar has also developed India’s first Solar roof system.
-Ornate InRoof is a roof made out of solar panels, which is leak-proof and looks aesthetically pleasing.
+We have also developed India’s first Solar roof system.
+Ornate InRoof is a roof made from solar panels, which is both leak-proof and aesthetically pleasing.

 Your Name *